mmhan/nayyar/README.md

 ## Goals
 1. Make it work
-  - Create just enough API to allow creations of dropdowns/multiple-select options in HTML
+  - Create just enough API to allow creations of dropdowns/multiple-select options in HTML ✓
 2. Make it right
   - Remove duplicate/similar codes across the three main classes using metaprogramming
 3. Make it fast
   - Optimize memory footprint by refactoring the way data is stored/read/used

-If you feel that I have missed out your use-case or if you wanna add other goals, objectives submit an issue so that I can plan it in.
+If you feel that I have missed out your use-case or if you wanna add other goals, objectives [submit an issue](https://github.com/mmhan/nayyar/issues/new) so that I can plan it in.

 ## Contributing